Frenzoid/TF2_SetClassMaxSpeed/README.md

 # TF2 Set Class Max Speed

-- This plugin allows to change ones max movement speed.
+- This plugin allows to change each mercs movement speed.

 ## How to install.
 - Download this repository (right top green button), and copy `setclassmaxspeed.smx` on your plugins folder.